2019 was probably the most difficult year I’ve had to face up to yet. This is something that I’ve not really talked about up until now.

 Anyway, this is how I came to actually realise the ongoing issues of mental health and how hidden an issue it continues to be, even in 2020.
 I'm writing this in the hope that it starts a conversation and helps people acknowledge their own struggles.
 I never tried to show that I was struggling.
 With the benefit of hindsight, this was the worst action of all to take.

-If anyone ever needs to talk (whether I know you personally or not), my contact details are all on this website or you can fill out the form anonymously if you'd rather.
+If anyone ever needs to talk (whether I know you personally or not), my contact form is in the footer of this website which you can fill-in anonymously if you'd rather.
 I will never share any confidential information you confide with anyone.

 Here are some NZ support lines who otherwise may be of use: